shekgit/JS-Practice/README.md

 12. For Day 15, move mouse or touch/drag on mobile to see spotlight effect
 13. For Day 16, watch text transform from random characters to "Welcome To The World of JavaScript!" with Matrix-style effect
 14. For Day 17, hover over the card to see rotating gradient border and bounce animation
+15. For Day 18, hover over colored boxes to see anchor positioning effect (requires Chrome with experimental flags enabled)

 ## Technologies Used
 - HTML5